WhirligigGirl/Whirligig-World/README.md

 * Pods and Lander Cans have been swapped around.
 * Tricoupler and Bicoupler are unlocked early on as well.
 * Making History compatible, partially compatible with other mods.
-* All transmitters now have 3 times the range.
+* All transmitter parts now have 2 times the range.

 ------------------------------------------------------------------

 SCIENCE NOTES:

-All bodies have at least basic biome maps.
+* All bodies have at least basic biome maps.
-Most planets and moons have detailed science descriptions.
-The atmospheric analysis experiment will simply display the atmospheric composition used to generate the atmosphere curves.
+* Most planets and moons have detailed science descriptions.
+* The atmospheric analysis experiment will simply display the atmospheric composition used to generate the atmosphere curves.
-Science has been balanced for career and science modes for all planets, but not fully tested.
-If you feel you get too much or too little science, let me know.
+* Science multipliers balancing is somewhat questionable at the moment.
+You may get too much science.

 ------------------------------------------------------------------